UPPS 05.07.02 - Parking and Transportation

 UPPS No. 05.07.02

-Title 3, Subtitle A, Chapter 51, Subchapter E, Section 51.201, of the Texas Education Code gives Texas State University the authority to regulate parking on campus.
+Title 3, Subtitle A, Chapter 51, Subchapter E, Section 51.201, of the Texas Education Code gives Texas State University the authority to regulate parking on Texas State property.

 Parking Services reviews the parking rules and regulations on a regular basis with input from the Transportation Services Advisory Council (TSAC) and approval by the President’s Cabinet.